arnodel/golua/quotas.md

 }
 ```

-## How to implement resource limits
+## How to implement the safe execution environment

 ### CPU limits